truc-nt/-SHECODES-FUTURE-TECH-CHALLENGE-2022/README.md

 Each page has its own style, meanings.
 I had put all my story and feeling about this topic through this project.

 Due to lack of writing skill in English, I wrote my thought in my mother tongue - VietNamese.
 I want to express the story of myself in the most complete and meaningful way.
+(Although after the competition, I will replace it with dummy text)

 ![This is album's pages](./src/assets/img/content.png)